 Venomous snakes produce venom in oral glands.
 When snakes need venom to attack prey or protect themselves from predators, it flows into their hollow fangs.
 Therefore, this venom is not created nor found in any snake bones.

 However, this does make the head of a venomous snake incredibly dangerous, even after death.
-Some people have been bit by a venomous snake’s head hours after it has died and were subsequently poisoned.
+Some people have been bitten by a venomous snake’s head hours after it died and were subsequently poisoned.

 How Many Bones Does a Snake Have?